RedCardRef/MusicRecSys/README.md

 This will install/upgrade all the python packages necessary for running the recommender.(Pandas, Numpy, SciPy and sklearn)

-You also need to download the 10,000 triplet subset and song metadata file mentioned above.
-Easiest way to do that is to Right click on the link and select "Save as..".
+You also need to download the 10,000 triplet [subset](http://static.turi.com/datasets/millionsong/10000.txt) and song metadata [file](http://static.turi.com/datasets/millionsong/song_data.csv).
+Easiest way to do that is to Right click on the link and select "Save link as...".
 These two files must be stored in the root directory.

 ## Running the Recommender